CodeSmile-0000011110110111/GMesh/README.md

 ## Note on the Name "GMesh"

-"G" stands for "Graph" but also refers to "Geometry" and "General" because the primary purpose is to provide a reliably editable mesh data structure.
+"G" stands for "Graph" but could also refer to "Geometry" or "General" because the primary purpose is to provide a reliably editable mesh data structure.
 In turn it cannot be rendered directly by Unity, a (fast) conversion to Mesh as a final step is required and will be included.

 Since the "B" in BMesh stands for Blender I thought it better to use a different prefix, and since I am working on a Node Graph based visual mesh geometry editing tool called "Mesh Graph" and the data structure itself is sort of a static graph (or relational database) it came to be called "GMesh".